Skip to content

 Most AI image generators work in a pretty similar way.
 Millions or billions of image-text pairs are used to train a neural network (basically, a very fancy computer algorithm modeled loosely on the human brain) on what things are.
 By allowing it to process near-countless images, it learns what dogs, the color red, Vermeers, and everything else are.
 Once this is done, you have an AI that can interpret almost any prompt—though there is a skill in setting things up so it can do so accurately.

 The next step is to actually render the AI-generated image.
-The latest generation of AI image generators do that using a process called diffusion.
-In essence, they start with a random field of noise and then edit it in a series of steps to match their interpretation of the prompt.
+The latest generation of AI image generators typically uses a process called diffusion—though OpenAI's latest foray into image generation uses a slightly different process called autoregression.
+In essence, the image generators start with a random field of noise and then edit it in a series of steps to match their interpretation of the prompt.
 It's kind of like looking up at a cloudy sky, finding a cloud that looks kind of like a dog, and then being able to snap your fingers to keep making it more and more dog-like.

 A series of images generated from AI: dog-shaped cloud floating in a clear blue sky